Ash Hand: Renault Sport Trophy

 Hand competed in selected rounds of the AM class and the Endurance Trophy of the 2016 Renault Sport Trophy, where he was 22nd in the Endurance Trophy and 14th in the AM class.

 British GT Championship

 Hand joined TF Sport alongside Tom Canning for the GT4 category of the 2019 British GT Championship.
 With 1 win and 4 podiums, they won the GT4 championship title.

 British Touring Car Championship

+2022

 Following a two-year sabbatical, it was announced in 2022 that Hand would partner Michael Crees at Power Maxed Racing for the 2022 British Touring Car Championship.
+With 55 points scored across the season, Hand finished 19th in the overall standings, and 3rd in the Jack Sears Trophy.

+2023

+Although Hand signed a multi-year contract in 2022, he announced via social media that he would sit out from the championship in 2023.